opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/service/package.md

  - Both the `Default<Name>Repository` and `Default<Name>Service` should be
    thread safe.
- - The `Default<Name>Repository` should be serialized in the `graph.obj` file and hence need to be `Serializable`.
+ - The `Default<Name>Repository` should be serialized in the `graph.obj` file and hence needs to be `Serializable`.

-The `worldenvelope` service is used to illustrate the above example; Hence the `worldenvelope` have a `WorldEnvelopeRepositroy` even if it is strictly not required in that case.
+The `worldenvelope` service is used to illustrate the above example; Hence the `worldenvelope` has a `WorldEnvelopeRepository` even if it is not required.